 Faculty and Staff

-IT announced the creation of a Faculty Teams Support service.
+IT created a Faculty Teams Support service.
 Please use this resource for all your Teams related questions.
 This is your venue to get answers for all your Teams questions such as scheduling a class, recording and sharing your class, and any other Teams related inquiry.

 This virtual service is conducted on Teams daily from 8:30 a.m. to 12:30 p.m. and hosted by Kate Willard.
 There is no need for an appointment, but please note that there might be others on the meeting when you join.